A tropical version of Hilbert polynomial (in dimension one): Sharp bounds on the tropical entropy

+\begin{itemize} \item we consider tropical sequences $\{z_{\mathcal{I}}\}_{\mathcal{I}\in \mathbb{Z}}$ infinite in both directions.
+To obtain finite tropical sequence it is enough to consider only $\mathcal{I} \in \mathbb{N};$ \item for most of the considered cases we attach diagrams with simple examples.
+To save place on these diagrams the $\ge$ sign is replaced by sign $\thicksim$ above the symbol.

-\begin{theorem} If a vector $a$ is not regular then $H(a)\geqslant \frac{1}{4}.$ \end{theorem} {\bf Proof}.
-Consider Newton polygon ${\cal N}(a)$ of the vector $a$ (see Remark~\ref{regular}).
+\end{itemize} \begin{theorem} If a vector $\vec a$ is not regular then $H(\vec a)\ge \frac{1}{4}.$ \end{theorem} {\bf Proof}.
+Consider Newton polygon ${\cal N}(\vec a)$ of the vector $\vec a$ (see Remark~\ref{regular}).
 It has several bounded edges and two unbounded edges.
-First, assume that there is a bounded edge of ${\cal N}(a)$ such that it contains at least three points of $a$, i.~e. of the form $(i, a_i)$ (in this case we follow the proof of \cite[Theorem 5.5]{G20}).
-Making a suitable affine transformation one can suppose w. l. o. g. that this edge lies on the abscissas axis and $(0, 0)$ is its left end-point.
-Consider the points of $a$ located on this edge: $I:=\{(i, 0) : a_i=0\}$, then $|I|\geqslant 3$ by our assumption.
-One can assume w.l.o.g. that the greatest common divisor $GCD(I)$ of the differences $i_1 - i_2$ of all the pairs of the elements $i_1,\:i_2\in I$ of $I$ equals $1$.
-Otherwise, one can consider separately all $GCD(I)$ arithmetic progressions with the difference $GCD(I)$.
+First, assume that there is a bounded edge of ${\cal N}(\vec a)$ such that there are at least three points of $\vec a$, i.~e. of the form $(i, a_i)$ (in this case we follow the proof of \cite[Theorem 5.5]{G20}).
+Making a suitable affine transformation of the plane one can suppose w.l.o.g. that this edge lies on the abscissas axis and $(0, 0)$ is its left end-point (the transformation, perhaps, converts the tropical polynomial $f$, see (\ref{-3}), into a tropical Laurent polynomial, the proof still goes through for the latter).
+Consider the points of $\vec a$ located on this edge: $E_0:=\{(e, 0) : a_e = 0\}$, then $|E_0|\ge 3$ by our assumption.
+One can assume w.l.o.g. that the greatest common divisor $GCD(E_0)$ of the differences $e_1 - e_2$ of all the pairs of the elements $e_1,\:e_2\in E_0$ of $E_0$ equals $1$.
+Otherwise, one can consider separately all $GCD(E_0)$ arithmetic progressions with the difference $GCD(E_0)$.